uob-itservices/as-business-systems-standards/style_guides/pl_sql_general_guidance.md

 );
 ```

 The value in column primary_key_id will be autmoatically generated as an incrementing value.
-For more information on this visit: [docs.oracle.com](https://docs.oracle.com/en/database/other-databases/nosql-database/22.1/sqlreferencefornosql/identity-column.html) (*external_link*).
+For more information on this visit: [docs.oracle.com](https://docs.oracle.com/en/database/other-databases/nosql-database/22.1/sqlreferencefornosql/identity-column.html)

 ## Single Responsibility Principle

-When writing code always consider the [Single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) (*external_link*) Each block of code should do one thing, and one thing well.
+When writing code always consider the [Single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
+Each block of code should do one thing, and one thing well.

 ## Conditional Statements

-This makes assigning a varable based of a number of options cleaner.
-Use this method over if-else statements and decode
+Unless your use case absolutely requires a `DECODE`, always use a `CASE` statement for conditional processing.

+In all but the simplest scenarios a `CASE` satatement is more readable ( and therefore maintainable ) and handles a larger variety of conditions.

+For more information on using `CASE` statements, please see [The Difference Between DECODE and CASE](https://www.oratable.com/decode-case-differences/)

 __GOOD__: